orielfarkash/drawingBoard/README.md

 ##Description
-in this project there is 2  Collaborative painting boards, with the option to combine the 2 Paintings into 1. i used this to practice the object-oriented programming and to know how to divide the code into Appropriate classes.
+in this project there is 2  Collaborative painting boards, with the option to combine the 2 Paintings into 1.
+I used this to practice the object-oriented programming and to know how to divide the code into Appropriate classes.
 ##Folder contents
 1. index.html (contains the HTML  )
 2. css folder (contains style.css file with all the style)